-The Charity Elizabeth Warren Wants Donald Trump To Donate To Helps Protect Native Women
+This Is The Charity Elizabeth Warren Wants Trump To Donate To After He Made Her A Bet

 When Massachusetts Sen. Elizabeth Warren released the results of a DNA test proving her Native American ancestry, she called President Donald Trump's bluff.
 He had promised to donate $1 million to the charity of her choice if she did just that — and it turns out she knows just where she wants the money to go.
 The charity Elizabeth Warren wants Donald Trump to donate to is the National Indigenous Women’s Resource Center (NIWRC).
 They work to end gender-based and domestic violence perpetrated against Native American women.

 "Remember saying on 7/5 that you’d give $1M to a charity of my choice if my DNA showed Native American ancestry?"
 Warren tweeted Monday.
 "I remember — and here’s the verdict.
 Please send the check to the National Indigenous Women’s Resource Center."

 The NIWRC might not want to start spending that $1 million — at least until the check comes in the mail.
 Trump made the promise at a rally in Montana in July.
 "I will give you a million dollars to your favorite charity, paid for by Trump, if you take the test and it shows you're an Indian," the president said at the time.

 On Monday, Trump denied he ever made the promise.
 "I didn’t say that," Trump told reporters outside the White House.
 "Nah, you’d better read it again."